Online safety – young people

 How do you keep today’s tech-savvy young people safe, while allowing and encouraging them to enjoy the beneﬁts of engaging across social media?
+The online safety of young people matters.
 What steps can you take to help your teenagers create the online CV and presence employers and admissions tutors are increasingly looking for?

 Igniyte’s ‘Young People’s Lives Online’ infographic provides a host of interesting facts and figures about how young people today use the Internet, how they communicate online, and which digital platforms they prefer.
 The information is based on Igniyte’s Guide to Managing Your Teenager’s Personal Information Online – an easy-to-read e-book for parents and youngsters.